smbuthia/medic.github.io/index.md

 Reference Apps provide organizations with a template for structuring and organizing a community health workflow, its configuration code, and testing framework.
 They include a foundation for forms, data fields, and even analytics, and can be deployed as-is or easily customized by a developer for your unique context.

-Learn more about developing your own community health app [here](https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md).
+[Learn more about developing your own community health app(https://github.com/medic/medic-docs/blob/master/configuration/developing-community-health-applications.md).

-You can also explore an overview of the ANC Reference App and its key features [here](./resource-overviews/anc-reference-app-overview.pdf).
+You can also explore an [overview of the ANC Reference App and its key features](./resource-overviews/anc-reference-app-overview.pdf).

 [![ANC Overview](./images/preview-anc-ref-app-overview.png)](./resource-overviews/anc-reference-app-overview.pdf)